jacyap/ClatterbridgeTreatmentLine/README.md

 - **Analysis scripts**
   - Written in Matlab to plot comparisons of dose, LET curves and tranverse beam profiles.

-The model itself can be run immediately (with 100,000 histories) using the default settings defined in the parameter files.
-The visualiser is automatically turned off in this case however, the following should be generated when *MyViewer* is initiated:
+The simulation itself can be run immediately (with 100,000 histories) using the default settings defined in the parameter files.
+The visualiser is automatically turned off in this case.
+However, when *MyViewer* is initiated, the following should be generated:

 ![Beamline in TOPAS](https://github.com/jacyap/ClatterbridgeTreatmentLine/blob/master/Beamline_def.png)\
 *The beam source (purple box at far left), an abitrary phase space scorer (red box) and a water phantom (blue box) are also included and shown.*

 ### Note:
 - TOPAS is a MC wrap around/extension of Geant4 specifically for Proton Therapy applications.
-The accessibility of the code depends on licensing conditions, to download, check the website: https://sites.google.com/a/topasmc.org/home/home
+The accessibility of the code depends on licensing conditions.
+To download, check the website: https://sites.google.com/a/topasmc.org/home/home
 - Documentation on how to use TOPAS can be found on: https://topas.readthedocs.io/en/latest/getting-started/intro.html

-Further information and documentation about the model itself will soon be available on: http://www.hep.ucl.ac.uk/pbt/wiki/Clatterbridge/TOPAS
+Further information and documentation about the model will soon be available on: http://www.hep.ucl.ac.uk/pbt/wiki/Clatterbridge/TOPAS

 For now, more details can be found about a previous Geant4 model on: http://www.hep.ucl.ac.uk/pbt/wiki/Clatterbridge/Geant4

-**Further information about the facility can be found in:**
+**For further description and information about the facility:**
 1. A. Kacperek, “Protontherapy of eye tumours in the UK: A review of treatment at Clatterbridge,” Applied Radiation and Isotopes, vol. 67, no. 3, pp. 378–386, 2009. https://doi.org/10.1016/j.apradiso.2008.06.012
 2. J. Yap et al., “Beam characterisation studies of the 62 MeV proton therapy beamline at the Clatterbridge Cancer Centre,” Physica Medica, vol. 77, no. January, pp. 108– 120, 2020. https://doi.org/10.1016/j.ejmp.2020.08.002